Don't Chill Out! Keep Your Family Fit with Fun Wintertime Activities

 How Much to Move

-For good health, the Dietary Guidelines for Americans recommend that adults get 30 minutes of physical activity most days of the week, but ideally, every day.
-For kids and teens, make that 60 minutes a day.
+For good health, the Dietary Guidelines for Americans recommend that adults get 150 minutes of physical activity weekly — that the equivalent of 30 minutes, 5 days a week.
+For kids and teens, double that to 60 minutes most days.
 The good news is that short periods of physical activity—even as little as 10 minutes at a time—accumulated throughout the day provide health benefits similar to longer periods of physical activity.

 Family Fitness Ideas—Inside and Out